olsemenov-fadv/copyrightable-works-report/README.md

 # Copyrightable Works Report Generator

 The Copyrightable Works Report Generator is a simple Python application that checks for commits in specified repositories and generates a DOCX document containing a copyrightable works report based on those commits.
-This report is designed to capture and document your contributions and activities for a specific reporting month.
+This report is designed to capture and document your contributions and activities for a current reporting month.

 ## Prerequisites